 On jobsites, productivity is taking a hit as crews continue to adapt to the new safety protocols like social distancing and added cleaning requirements.
 Having your workers distanced apart creates a new challenge for getting the same amount of work done—and delays and disputes are inevitable.
 Because of this, it’s crucial to correctly communicate the extra cost and issues to the owner or GC.
 Daily reports are your most powerful tool for showing exactly what happened and why.
 Without clean, easy-to-read daily reports your added costs/time may not get accepted, which means you could get stuck with the bill.

 Having trouble getting complete and accurate daily reporting?
 More often than not, incomplete or missing dailies are a byproduct of an inefficient or complex field process.
 The last thing your field crew wants to do at the end of the day is to stay late for paperwork and try to remember everything that happened.
-The easier you make it for them to collect data and complete reports throughout their day, the more likely they are to do it.
+The easier you make it for them to collect data and complete reports throughout their day via an easy-to-use construction field management software, the more likely they are to do it.

 With added OSHA and CDC safety protocols for all jobsites, the need for safety documentation has increased, too.
 These protocols exist to keep your employees safe and projects able to work, so they should be taken seriously and followed in full.
 Some of these protocols include taking people’s temperatures before every shift, supplying PPE for everyone, and social distancing wherever possible—which can all be documented as evidence of your compliance using photos and daily surveys in your reports.